-- ∠ The brain, the eye and temperature control in the body. - ∠ How the concentration of an acid or alkali can be found by titration.

-- How can lenses be used to correct simple eye defects?
+- Bow the concentration of an acid or alkali can be found by titration. - A How the trends in the Periodic table can be explained by atomic structure. - ✓ How can ultrasonic waves be used in medicine? - ∠ How can lenses be used to correct simple eye defects?

-- The Scheme of Assessment is linear, with two 1 hour 45-minute question papers for each science subject. - Each paper consists of multiple choice, structured, closed short answer and open response questions and is worth 50% of the final marks.
+- The Scheme of Assessment is linear, with two 1 hour 45-minute question papers for each science subject. - ∠ Each paper consists of multiple choice, structured, closed short answer and open response questions and is worth 50% of the final marks. - & Entry for Triple Science can be at foundation or higher level.